FGMEMBERS/747-200/Readme-747-200-jbsim.txt

 Known problems
 ==============
+- the file in application-data (saved configuration) causes the bounce at loading (it seems to trim over the runway).
-- taxi turns : body gear steering (without, turn radius is too large) should be reversed.
+- start taxi turns with a small angle : body gear steering (without, turn radius is too large) should be reversed.

 Known problems autopilot
 ------------------------
-- close waypoint may not pop for the next one, to avoid a strong bank.
 - heading hold is a little slow to converge.
 - beyond 15 NM, nav hold makes wide rolls.